 Life After the Academy: The Probationary Period

 After successfully completing your training at the police academy, you will enter the probationary period.

 As a probationary officer, you will work under the supervision of experienced officers to further develop your skills and gain practical experience.
 This period typically lasts for two years and allows you to apply the knowledge gained during your training in real-life situations.

 Upon successful completion of the probationary period, you will transition to full duty as a police officer.
 This means that you will have the authority to perform your duties independently and become an integral part of the police force, serving and protecting your community.

 As a police officer, there are numerous career advancement opportunities available to you.

 Specialized Units and Roles

 Once you have gained experience as a police officer, you may choose to specialize in a specific area of policing.
 This could include roles such as:

-As you progress in your career, you will have the opportunity to apply for promotions and leadership positions within the police force.
+As you progress in your career, you will have the opportunity to apply for promotions and leadership positions like becoming a politicians assistant within the police force.
 These positions come with increased responsibilities and the opportunity to make a greater impact on the community.